 2.1 Equation to compute the approximate distance between two sites

-Figure 2.1 shows formula which gives the approximate distance between two US cities having a latitude and longitude given by (Lat1, Long1) and (Lat2, Long2).
+Figure 2.1 shows the formula which gives the approximate distance between two US cities having a latitude and longitude given by (Lat1, Long1) and (Lat2, Long2).

 2.2 Set up Model

 Let’s take cells J2 and J3 as By Changing cells and they include latitude and longitude of the warehouse respectively.
-The distance between New York and warehouse can be calculated by entering the formula “=69*SQRT((C3-$J$2)^2+(D3-$J$3)^2)” into cell F3.
+The distance between New York and the warehouse can be calculated by entering the formula “=69*SQRT((C3-$J$2)^2+(D3-$J$3)^2)” into cell F3.
 By copying this formula into cells from F4 through F23, we can get distances between the warehouse and other cities.
-Formula “=E3*F3” in cell G3 can be used to compute shipped distances between New York and Warehouse.
+The formula “=E3*F3” in cell G3 can be used to compute shipped distances between New York and Warehouse.
 Similarly, copying this formula into range G4: G23, we can calculate shipped distances for other cities.
 Sum all the shipped distances by filling formula “=SUM(G3: G23)” in cell J4, our objective – total shipped distances – can be computed.
 Thus, cell J4 is our Target cell.